11 Jobs to Avoid as an INTP

 7. Human Resources Manager

 While INTPs possess excellent analytical skills, they may not be the best fit for human resources positions.
 They might find themselves getting frustrated with the employees they are tasked with managing and lose patience with the constant need for communication and diplomacy.
 They may struggle to see things from the perspective of others and provide emotional support.
-INTPs may also struggle with enforcing company policies and dealing with conflicts among employees.
+INTPs may also find it challenging to enforce company policies and deal with conflicts among employees.

 8. Receptionist